 Filing tax forms is the personal responsibility of each person.
 You are ultimately responsible for the accuracy of your tax documents and any resulting penalties or interest.

-WE SUGGEST THAT NON-RESIDENTS USE THE Glacier Tax Prep software (INSTRUCTIONS BELOW) TO FILE YOUR TAX DOCUMENTS.
+WE SUGGEST THAT NON-RESIDENTS USE THE GTP software (INSTRUCTIONS BELOW) TO FILE YOUR TAX DOCUMENTS.
 OTHER TAX SOFTWARE PROGRAMS ARE NOT DESIGNED FOR INTERNATIONAL STUDENTS AND CAN PRODUCE INACCURATE TAX DOCUMENTS.
 NOTE THAT NON-RESIDENTS CANNOT ELECTRONICALLY FILE TAX DOCUMENTS.
 ALL DOCUMENTS MUST BE MAILED.

 Please use the following assistance if you have questions about taxes: